JuanSicardo/Cpp/IntroductionToProgrammingInCpp/Week2_DataTypesAndExpressions/README.md

 **Español más abajo**

 # Week 2 - Data Types and Expressions
+This week we talked about the data types that exist in C ++ (integers, floating point, characters, strings, and Booleans), as well as the operations that can be applied to each of these types. **The code of this week was copied from the course material**.

 ## makefile
 Makefile format with which the programs in this directory can be compiled.
 To compile all the programs in this directory, use: